SmartThingsCommunity/smartthings-cli/packages/cli/doc/configuration.md

 ## Logging

-Logging is mostly useful when you are developing the CLI itself (rather than using it).
+Logging is useful when you are developing the CLI itself or if you need to debug an issue experienced during general use.

+By default, a rolling log file will be created at the [OCLIF CLI cache](https://oclif.io/docs/config) directory.
+* macOS: `~/Library/Caches/@smartthings/cli`
+* Unix: `~/.cache/@smartthings/cli`
+* Windows: `%LOCALAPPDATA%\@smartthings\cli`

 The CLI uses [log4js](https://log4js-node.github.io/log4js-node/) for logging.

-Logging is configured using a YAML file called `logging.yaml` in the same location as the config file mentioned above.
-The contents of this file are passed directly to log4js so any valid log4js configuration can be included here.
+Logging can be configured using a YAML file called `logging.yaml` in the same location as the config file mentioned above.
+The contents of this file are passed directly to log4js (overriding any default behavior) so any valid log4js configuration can be included here.
 The following categories are used in the CLI:

 * rest-client - This category is used for the SDK that interfaces with the API.